NanoComp/meep/doc/docs/Scheme_User_Interface.md

 **`(dft-ldos fcen df nfreq)`**
 —
-Compute the power spectrum of the sources (usually a single point dipole source), normalized to correspond to the LDOS, in a frequency bandwith `df` centered at `fcen`, at `nfreq` frequency points.
+Compute the power spectrum of the sources (usually a single point dipole source), normalized to correspond to the LDOS, in a frequency bandwidth `df` centered at `fcen`, at `nfreq` frequency points.

 **`(get-ldos-freqs ldos)`**
 —